-Led by Xiaomi, Chinese brands captured 74 percent share in the Indian smartphone market in the third quarter (Q3), as overall shipments declined 2 percent (on-year) to reach over 52 million units, a new report showed on Thursday.
+Led by Xiaomi, Chinese brands captured a 74 percent share in the Indian smartphone market in the third quarter (Q3).
+Overall shipments declined 2 percent (on-year) to reach over 52 million units, a new report showed on Thursday.

 “The consumer demand outweighed the supply due to the high pent-up demand.
 Keeping in mind the global component shortage, most of the brands were aggressively working to secure enough stock for the festive season,” said senior research analyst Prachir Singh.